Weyl-type hybrid subconvexity bounds for twisted $L$-functions and Heegner points on shrinking sets: High-level sketch of the method

 \section{High-level sketch of the method}

 Here we give a brief overview of the proof focusing on the essential details.
 By an approximate functional equation, it suffices to show

-where $w_j^*$ are weights arising in the Kuznetsov formula, so that $\sum_{T \leq t_j \leq T+1} w_j^* \asymp qT$ (so the weights are $\asymp 1$ on average, by Weyl's law).
+where $w_j^*$ are weights arising in the Kuznetsov formula, so that $\sum_{T \leq t_j \leq T+1} w_j^* \asymp qT$ (so the weights are $\asymp 1$ on average, by Weyl's law), and where $\Delta$ is an arbitrarily small power of $T$.
 The Kuznetsov formula converts the sum over $t_j$ into a sum of Kloosterman sums, transforming the left hand side of \eqref{eq:initialsum} to the form

 where $B$ is given as a certain integral transform.
 This weight function takes the rough shape

 and is very small for $x \ll \Delta T^{1-\varepsilon}$, meaning that we may truncate the sum over $c$ at $\sqrt{n_1 n_2 n_3}/(\Delta T)$.
 Actually, we need to treat two different types of $\BesselTransform$ because we need to restrict to a sum over the even part of the spectrum, but for Theorem \ref{thm:cubicmoment} both cases are fairly similar.
 Suppose that each $n_i \asymp N_i$, where $N_i \ll (qT)^{1+\varepsilon}$.